-Set the record straight about details from the income tax return with the IRS Letter 4883C.
+Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 In this article:

 - What Is Tax Identity Fraud?

 - How Common Is Tax Fraud?

 - What Is the Difference Between Letter 4883C and 5071C?

 - What Can a Taxpayer Do If They Get IRS Letter 4883C?

 - How Many Calls Should a Taxpayer Make?

 - What Are Some Tips to Remember?